-- Yogurt is consumed in a variety of ways including Greek yogurt, drinkable yogurt, and frozen yogurt.
+- Yogurt is consumed in a variety of ways, including Greek yogurt, drinkable yogurt, and frozen yogurt.

 - The use of pasteurized milk is a key barrier to foodborne pathogen transmission in yogurt products.
-Raw milk can contain pathogens, such as Escherichia coli, Salmonella spp., and Campylobacter jejuni.
+Raw milk can contain pathogens such as Escherichia coli, Salmonella spp., and Campylobacter jejuni.
 The acidity of yogurt is another barrier to foodborne illness.
-There is evidence of E. coli 0157:H7 exhibiting acid-tolerant properties but this pathogen is readily destroyed via pasteurization.
+There is evidence of E. coli 0157:H7 exhibiting acid-tolerant properties, but this pathogen is readily destroyed via pasteurization.

 - Yogurt products have previously been associated with fungal disease.

 The bacterial cultures required for making yogurt are Streptococcus thermophilus and Lactobacillus bulgaricus.
-About 80% of all yogurt manufactured in the U.S. contains an additional culture, Lactobacillus acidophilus, and many commercial yogurt products also contain Bifidobacterium bifidum or Lactobacillus casei because of their potenbtial health benefits.
+About 80% of all yogurt manufactured in the U.S. contains an additional culture, Lactobacillus acidophilus, and many commercial yogurt products also contain Bifidobacterium bifidum or Lactobacillus casei because of their potential health benefits.

 New York leads the nation in yogurt production, accounting for 15.7% of total U.S. yogurt production, followed by California.

 In 2008, per capita consumption of yogurt in the U.S. was 11.8 pounds.

 The U.S. Food and Drug Administration (FDA) regulates and inspects commercial yogurt products.
 The FDA also set the following guidelines:

 - Regular yogurt must be no less than 3.25% fat and contain no less than 8.25% milk solids.

 - Low fat yogurt must be between 0.5 to 2% fat and contain no less than 8.25% milk solids.